CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   BGP Graceful restart global configuration.

-### Atrributes
+### Attributes

-  mode                  Role of router during graceful restart. helper-only,
-                        router is in helper role. full, router is in both helper and restarter role. off, GR is disabled for the router path-selection-deferral-time
+  mode                  Role of router during graceful restart. helper-only, router is in helper role. full, router is in both helper and restarter role. off, GR is disabled for the router

-                        Used by the restarter as an upper-bounds for waiting for peering establishment and end-of-RIB from peers post restart before it starts path-selection. restart-time          Amount of time taken to restart by router.
-It is advertised to the peer stale-routes-time     Specifies an upper-bounds on how long we retain routes from a restarting peer before flusing them.
+  path-selection-deferral-time  Used by the restarter as an upper-bounds for waiting for peering establishment and end-of-RIB from peers post restart before it starts path-selection.

+  restart-time          Amount of time taken to restart by router.
+It is advertised to the peer

+  stale-routes-time     Specifies an upper-bounds on how long we retain routes from a restarting peer before flusing them.

 ## nv set router bgp graceful-restart restart-time 1-3600